 Finally, we need to distinguish between healthy skepticism and unhealthy cynicism.
 It’s good to question media, regardless of how well established it may be, but it’s also essential to learn how to glean truth and insight from the media around us so that, together, we can develop a better understanding of our world and how to make it better.

-Media Literacy Defined National Association for Media Literacy Education
+- Parent’s Guide to Media Literacy National Association for Media Literacy Education

 In short, media literacy is the ability to think critically about the information you consume and create.
 It includes the ability to distinguish fact from opinion, and to understand how media can sometimes be used to persuade people.
 Media literacy is important because it is the basis for being an informed and critical thinker in a world where technology and media are ubiquitous, helping to immunize people against undue persuasion and false information.